pivotal/docs-tap/install.md

 This document describes how to install Tanzu Application Platform packages from the Tanzu Application Platform package repository.

-Before installing the packages, ensure you have completed the prerequisites, configured and verified the cluster, accepted the EULA, and installed the Tanzu CLI with any required plug-ins.
+Before you install the packages, ensure that you have completed the prerequisites, configured and verified the cluster, accepted the EULA, and installed the Tanzu CLI with any required plug-ins.
 See [Installing part I: Prerequisites, EULA, and CLI](install-general.md).